Recovering optimal precision in quantum sensing with time domain imperfections

-In this Letter, we consider quantum sensing with devices subject to \emph{time domain imperfections} (TDIs).
-TDI refers to any uncertainty occurring in the form of time.
-This is a significant issue as time is a fundamental quantity.
-All the time-related operations could potentially be influenced by TDI, to list a few, including the preparation of the probe state, the intermediate control, the interrogation process, and the final measurement.
-From a hardware perspective, TDI is related to the error in time that accumulates across the whole electronic signal chain, which is not limited to the error of the clock itself \cite{hardware-ctu}.
-From a fundamental perspective, TDI is related to dephasing \cite{xuerebImpactImperfectTimekeepingQuantumControl2023,ballRoleMasterClockStabilityQuantumInformation2016}, ergodicity \cite{penroseFoundationsStatisticalMechanics1979,deutschEigenstateThermalizationHypothesis2018}, and thermalization \cite{srednickiChaosQuantumThermalization1994,closTimeresolvedObservationThermalizationIsolatedQuantumSystem2016}.
-As such, the TDI model is both physically relevant and practically important.
+In this Letter, we consider quantum sensing with devices subject to clock uncertainty.
+Explicitly, we assume that the duration of \textit{any} operation performed by the experimenter, such as the preparation of the probe state, the intermediate control, the interrogation process, or the final measurement, is subject to a small uncertainty.
+Consequently, the measurement statistics of quantum system are averaged in time.
+More broadly, clock uncertainty encompasses unknowable discrepancies between the experimenter's prior knowledge of frequency or time and their actual values in reality.
+From a fundamental perspective, the time averaging reduces the off-diagonal terms in quantum state, thereby making it relevant to dephasing, \cite{xuerebImpactImperfectTimekeepingQuantumControl2023,ballRoleMasterClockStabilityQuantumInformation2016} ergodicity \cite{penroseFoundationsStatisticalMechanics1979,deutschEigenstateThermalizationHypothesis2018}, and thermalization \cite{srednickiChaosQuantumThermalization1994,closTimeresolvedObservationThermalizationIsolatedQuantumSystem2016}.